WenSimEHRP/wensimehrp.github.io/src/articles/typst-animations.typ

 ```

 But this is essentially the same as rendering one frame, and stretching the interval
-of that frame 100 times -- definitely not we wanted.
+of that frame 100 times -- definitely not what we wanted.

 = Typst Inputs

 Typst's `input` feature is _bad_.
 It allows the file to take an input value, and take
-different actions based on that value -- non deterministic!#footnote[
+different actions based on that value -- non-deterministic!#footnote[
   Use the same words on `datetime.today()`.
 ] However, in our case,
-it is the only way to pass the current frame index into the typst file.
+it is the only way to pass the current frame index into the Typst file.

 ```
 $> typst c frame.typ --input t=42